-Chantelle Essa works in the resources sector having held several senior finance and operations leadership roles in multiple commodities across mining and manufacturing.
+Chantelle Essa (resigned 20/03/24) works in the resources sector having held several senior finance and operations leadership roles in multiple commodities across mining and manufacturing.
 Chantelle has a degree in Commerce, a Masters in Business Administration and Global Project Management and a Doctorate of Business Leadership.